rahmed29/cobalt/README.md

     <br/>
 </div>

-**Cobalt with a few modifications**
+**Cobalt with a few modifications to make it easier to run at home**

 1. Replace `crypto.randomUUID()` on the frontend with a function that doesn't require a secure origin.
-2. Ability to switch to a random tailscale mullvad exit node (this was done by simply adding a `/cycle-exit-node` endpoint and adding a link to it on the front page)
+2. Ability to switch to a random [Tailscale Mullvad exit node](https://tailscale.com/kb/1258/mullvad-exit-nodes) upon failure (or manually)
 3. Stick to API version 11.1 (commit `0bcb28c44cdb0b2201da0d1b4729db8cb7d5cb04`)

 ---